restevesd/RtweetsDb/README.md

 ## Description

-This project will contain set of function to interact with a database that save tweets.
+This project contains set of functions that interact with a database of tweets.

 It does the following general operations.

-* creates db;
+* creates db (sqlite tested at the moment, but other should work with minor modification);
 * creates tables following schema (see config/db for twitter schema)
 * creates many-two-many association between two models